Carlos-n21/p1-vi-runners/README.md

 # VI Runners Bristol

 Overview
-Welcome to the official website of VI Runners Bristol, a community group for visually impaired runners from Bristol, UK.
+Welcome to the website of VI Runners Bristol, a community group for visually impaired runners from Bristol, UK.
 This website serves as an informative platform for existing and prospective members to learn more about our activities, benefits of running, and how to join us.

 The idea is for the site to be accessible for visually impaired users, the background color used was white (#FFFFFF) and the font color was black (#000000) for the main content.